The Continued Growth of Solar Power

 The proverbial stars have aligned, as the global growth of solar energy is driven by a dramatic decline in installation costs.
 Coupled with the enticing rebates and incentives for solar photovoltaic (PV) usage across the nation, the United States has seen a rapid increase in the use of this alternative energy.

 While there are cities with deregulated electric systems and competitive electric rates, the support has consistently been there for “green” energy sources, but its implementation was not feasible.
 Finally, with new technologies that decrease initial costs, solar power has really taken off.
 At long last, the public perception and politically mindset behind going green is making sense fiscally.

 Local governments can now hedge against rising electric rates by using solar PV to supplement their energy needs.
 Because solar PV does not require any fuel and minimal maintenance, it makes for an ideal option in guaranteed energy savings contracts.
-Utilizing this technology will not only provide the city with guaranteed energy production, it opens the door for net metering, tax incentives benefits from third party investors, and the positive press of a sustainable community.
-In recent years, there has been a strong public push toward sustainability and renewable energy but few cost effective means of achieving these goals.
-Solar energy implementation has now become a viable means to achieving these goals.
+Utilizing this technology will not only provide the city with guaranteed energy production, it opens the door for net metering, tax incentive benefits from third-party investors, and the positive press of a sustainable community.
+In recent years, there has been a strong public push toward sustainability and renewable energy but few cost-effective means of achieving these goals.
+Solar energy implementation has now become a viable means of achieving these goals.
 As electric rates continue to increase and solar PV costs continue to drop, solar becomes a more attractive option every day.